maas-alliance/maas.guide/coverage-and-routes.md

 Regardless of the underlying geometry, it is important to publish route information in common formats, so that MaaS operators can help passengers find routes through one or more TSP network\(s\).

+## Coverage and routes actions

+When designing a **Coverage API**, some or all of the following may be important to MaaS Providers:

+* _get_ coverage
+  * area - get a \(multi\) polygon describing the entire coverage area
+  * points - get points that are part of the service offering \(e.g. charging stations, bus stops, etc\)
+    * within - get points within a provided geometry
+    * near - get points within a given radius of given geographic coordinate
+* _get_ within coverage area - determine whether a geographic point is within coverage area

 ## Further reading

 * [General Transit Feed Specification](https://en.wikipedia.org/wiki/General_Transit_Feed_Specification) - defines a common format for [public transportation schedules](https://en.wikipedia.org/wiki/Public_transport_timetable) and associated geographic information.